Confidentiality & Medical Records

 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

-For more information please read How we use your personal information
+For more information please read our Practice Privacy Notice: How we use your information

 Freedom of Information